 6. Personalized Medicine

 AI-powered diagnostic tools also have the potential to contribute to the development of personalized medicine.
-By analyzing a patient’s medical images in conjunction with other data, such as genetic information and medical history, AI can help to tailor treatment plans to the individual.
+By analyzing a patient’s medical images in conjunction with other data, such as genetic information and medical history, AI can help tailor treatment plans to the individual.

 For example, AI can be used to predict how a tumor will respond to different treatments based on its characteristics.
 This allows for more personalized and effective treatment plans, improving patient outcomes.